Palak1340/Bike_Sharing_Demand_Prediction/README.md

 ⏰ Hour Dataset Columns

-*Same columns as the Day Dataset with the addition of:
+/Same columns as the Day Dataset with the addition of:

 *hr: Hour of the day (0 to 23)